Ponderosa Stomp 3rd Annual

 September 24th and 25th, 2010 Louisiana State Museum, New Orleans

-*This is from the 2011 festival, Ponderosa Stomp 2013 info can be found here.
+*This is from a past festival, Current Ponderosa Stomp info can be found here.

 In 2008, the Stomp drafted the many music critics and scholars who had long been attending the concert to create the Ponderosa Stomp Music Conference – a series of live interviews and first-person discussions with the stars of the show, as well as DJs, record men, field recorders and others who shaped musical history.